Two-Coders/android-kotlin-extensions/README.md

 Use the library by adding `implementation 'com.twocoders.extensions:common:1.1.0'` into your build.gradle file.

+## Activity Extensions
+This library contains some useful Android Activity extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:activity:1.0.0'` into your build.gradle file.

+## Fragment Extensions
+This library contains some useful Android Fragment extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:fragment:1.0.0'` into your build.gradle file.

+## Navigation Extensions
+This library contains some useful Android Navigation extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:navigation:1.0.0'` into your build.gradle file.

+## Lifecycle Runtime Extensions
+This library contains some useful Android Lifecycle Runtime extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:lifecycle-runtime:1.0.0'` into your build.gradle file.

-## LiveData Extensions
+## Lifecycle LiveData Extensions
-This library contains some useful Android LiveData extensions.
+This library contains some useful Android Lifecycle LiveData extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:lifecycle-livedata:1.1.0'` into your build.gradle file.

+## Material Extensions
+This library contains some useful Android Material extensions.

+Use the library by adding `implementation 'com.twocoders.extensions:material:1.0.0'` into your build.gradle file.

+## RecyclerView Extensions
+This library contains some useful Android RecyclerView extensions.

-Use the library by adding `implementation 'com.twocoders.extensions:livedata:1.1.0'` into your build.gradle file.
+Use the library by adding `implementation 'com.twocoders.extensions:recyclerview:1.0.0'` into your build.gradle file.